-In emergencies caused by natural disasters or wars, we work to secure sufficient nutrition, basic necessities, health care, clean water and accommodation for people and communities in the areas that have suffered the most.
-Washing facilities, toilets and waste management must also be arranged quickly.
-In addition, we aim to provide children with the opportunity to return to school as quickly as possible.
+In emergencies caused by natural disasters or war, we work to secure sufficient nutrition, basic necessities, sanitation, clean water and accommodation for the most vulnerable people in the worst-affected areas.
+We also ensure that children can return to school as soon as possible.

-Small children, expectant mothers, senior citizens, and people suffering from various illnesses require special care.
-Individuals and families who have been forced to endure difficult ordeals are often in need of crisis support, especially in cases where they have been forced into exile as refugees.
-Healthy residents of the affected areas can take part in the planning and implementation of relief efforts.
+The most vulnerable people include small children, expectant mothers, persons with disabilities, senior citizens, and people suffering from various illnesses.
+Individuals and families who have endured difficult ordeals often need crisis support, especially when they have been forced into exile as refugees.

 We involve the recipients of assistance and surrounding communities in the affected areas in planning, implementation and evaluation, and prioritise local resources to support our operations.